innovationOUtside/vce-generic-guide/local_vce_detailed.md

 *Make sure that you use the correct module code and presentation tag and the correct case when specifying the image from which the container instance is created.*

-You should be able to access the VCE user interface in your browser at the URL `http://localhost:8{NNN}`, for example: `http://localhost:8123` for `AB123`.
+You should be able to access the VCE user interface in your browser at the URL {{localhost_port}}.

 See [](#managing-docker-from-the-terminal-command-line) for more examples of controlling Docker from the command line.